ayokanme/ayokanme.github.io/_posts/2023-12-29-writing-innovation.md

 \
 _**Notes**_

 [^1]: I started putting this article together shortly after my return from Egypt.
 But it didn't feel complete.
-Fast-forward a couple of months and I discovered [Sublime](https://sublime.app/ayokanme), where I could collect my ideas and allow them to collide with others, even as I thought through them.
+Fast-forward a couple of months and I discovered [Sublime](https://sublime.app/ayokanme), where I can collect my ideas and allow them to collide with others, even as I think through them.